kabisa/kudo-o-matic/README.md

 Users can configure their mail preferences on the settings page.
 By default, they will receive all mail notifications.

-## Kudo-o-Mobile app setup
+## Kudos-o-Mobile app setup
-The Kudo-o-Matic provides a RESTfull API for the [Kudo-o-Mobile](https://github.com/kabisa/kudo-o-matic-frontend) cross-platform [Maji](https://github.com/kabisa/maji) mobile app.
+The Kudos-o-Matic provides a RESTfull API for the [Kudo-o-Mobile](https://github.com/kabisa/kudo-o-matic-frontend) cross-platform [Maji](https://github.com/kabisa/maji) mobile app.
 This API is secured with a token based authentication system.
 Mobile app users retrieve an API-token by signing in to the app.

 Follow these instructions to setup the token based authentication system for the mobile app: